samihaija/tf-fsvd/README.md

     python3 implementations/node_ssc_planetoid.py

-You may append with `--help` to change options such as the dataset or number of layers.
+You can append flag `--help` to above to see which flags you can set for changing the dataset or the number of layers.

 **ADD SWEEP SCRIPTS AND BASELINES **